Satyajit-147/MaRS-Software-Recruitment-Task1/README.md

 **##Task5**

 The task was to convert 3-number system to 4-number system.
-The 3-number system refers to Euler Angle, which represents the angles made with x-axis(Roll), y-axis(Pitch) and z-axis(Yawn).
+The 3-number system refers to Euler Angle, which represents the angles made with x-axis (Roll (ϕ)), y-axis (Pitch (θ)) and z-axis (Yaw (ψ)).
 The 4-number system refers to quaternions, a mathematical representation of rotations using four numbers (w, x, y, z). w is the scalar component (cosine of the half angle rotation angle) and (x,y,z) is the vector component (sine of half the rotation angle multiplied by the axis of rotation).

 Conversion from Euler Angles to Quaternions: